 Seljalandfoss is a very popular waterfalls in the Southern part of Iceland.
-It is one of the natural wonders in Iceland and the waterfalls is around 65 meters high and is part of Selijalands River.
-As I mentioned before, one can walk behind the waterfalls, which is pretty cool.
-And it is breathtakingly beautiful.
+Part of Selijalands River, Seljalandfoss is one of the natural wonders in Iceland and the waterfalls is around 65 meters high.
+Seljalandfoss is the Icelandic name that means “selling the land of waterfalls”.

 - Tour Name: Southern Iceland Glaciers, Waterfalls and Beaches Day trip.

 - Cost: AUD 113 per person including the pickup and drop from the hostel in Reykjavik.